greg7mdp/sparsepp/README.md

 ## Installation

 No compilation is needed, as this is a header-only library.
 The installation consist in copying the sparsepp directory wherever it will be convenient to include in your project(s).
-Also make the path to this directory is provided to the compiler with the `-I` option.

 ## Warning - iterator invalidation on erase/insert